eghutchison/TOP-RockPaperScissors/README.md

 What I learned: Basic JS conditionals, for loops and,prompts.

-Future Improvements: Add responsiveness and GUI.
+Future Improvements: Add responsiveness and GUI.git status

+12/16/2025

+Updated script to include GUI interface and allow for game play with reset after 5 rounds.